Dexalot/dexalot-docs/docs/contracts/PortfolioBridgeSub.md

 Unlike PortfolioBridgeMain, PortfolioBridgeSub has its own internal list of tokenDetailsMapById and tokenInfoMapBySymbolChainId because it has to keep track of the tokenDetails from each chain independently.
 As a result the PortfolioSub tokenDetails are quite different than the PortfolioBridgeSub tokenDetails.
-PortfolioBridgeSub always maps the symbol that it receives into a Dexalot L1(subnet) symbol and also attaches the source chainId to the source Symbol to construct a symbolId to facilitate inventory management on receipt.
+PortfolioBridgeSub always maps the symbol that it receives into a subnet symbol and also attaches the source chainId to the source Symbol to construct a symbolId to facilitate inventory management on receipt.
-PortfolioSub expects the Dexalot L1(subnet) symbol. i.e USDt is mapped to (USDT43113, USDT) as symbolId and Dexalot L1(subnet) symbol respectively.
+PortfolioSub expects the subnet symbol. i.e USDt is mapped to (USDT43113, USDT) as symbolId and subnet symbol respectively.
 Similarly USDTx from another chain can also be mapped to USDC.
 This way liquidity can be combined and traded together in a multichain implementation.
 Similarly it keeps track of the token positions from each chain independently and it will have a different bridge fee depending on the available inventory at the target chain (where the token will be withdrawn).
-When sending back to the host chain, it maps the Dexalot L1(subnet) symbol back to the expected symbol by the host chain, i.e ETH to ETH if sent back to Ethereum, ETH to WETH.e if sent to Avalanche. \
+When sending back to the target chain, it maps the subnet symbol back to the expected symbol by the target chain, i.e ETH to ETH if sent back to Ethereum, ETH to WETH.e if sent to Avalanche. \
 Symbol mapping happens in sendXChainMessageInternal on the way out. sendXChainMessageInternal uses getDestChainSymbol.
-On the receival, the symbol mapping will happen in processPayload. getSymbolMappings is used where xfer.symbol is overridden with symbolId (sourceSymbol + sourceChainId) and also the Dexalot L1(subnet) symbol is returned. \
+On the receival, the symbol mapping will happen in processPayload. getSymbolMappings is used where xfer.symbol is overridden with symbolId (sourceSymbol + sourceChainId) and also the subnet symbol is returned. \
 The XChainXFerMessage always contains the host chain&#x27;s ERC20 Symbol in xfer.symbol &amp; source Chain id in remoteChainId on the way in and out.